discordjs/guide/guide/sequelize/currency.md

 The new method we haven't seen yet is the `.belongsTo()` method.
 Using this method, we add `CurrencyShop` as a property of `UserItem` so that when we do `userItem.item` we get the respective item that it's attached to.
 We use `item_id` as the foreign key so that it knows which item to attach.

 We now add some prototypes to the User object to finish up the junction: add items to users, and get their current inventory.
-The code inside should be somewhat familar from the last tutorial.
+The code inside should be somewhat familiar from the last tutorial.
 We use a `.findOne()` to get the item if it exists in the user's inventory.
 We increment if it does, or create it if it doesn't.

 Getting items is similar, we just `.findAll()` using the user's id as the key.
 The `include` key is for associating the CurrencyShop with the item.
 We basically have to explicitly tell Sequelize to honor the `.belongsTo()` association, otherwise it will take the path of least effort.